 2. Install the new Wi-Fi 7 adapter into your computer

 This is the most important part: installing the actual Wi-Fi 7 adapter into your computer.
-It's quite straightforward.
-There are two possibilities -- make sure your computer is turned off before continuing.
+It's pretty straightforward.
+There are two possibilities.

 A. If your computer has a built-in NGNN M.2 slot